ekocloudsec/ctf-25/terraform/challenges/challenge-04-aws-only/SOLUTION.md

 }
 ```

-### Step 2: Discover the Public Snapshot
+### Step 3: Discover the Public Snapshot

-The CTF infrastructure automatically makes the Domain Controller snapshot public.
+The MediCloudX infrastructure has a publicly accessible snapshot.
 Verify you can access it:

 ```bash
 aws ec2 describe-snapshots --profile spartandev \